djalbat/necessary/README.md

 - `readDirectory()`
 - `readFile()`
 - `writeFile()`
+- `appendToFile()`
+- `renameFile()`
+- `getStats()`

 An inglorious collection of functions which do no more than paper over some of Node's synchronous [native file system API](https://nodejs.org/api/fs.html) functions.
-Note that the paths passed to all of these functions are considered absolute and that all of the functions will throw the native errors upon failure.
+Note that the paths passed to all of these functions are considered absolute and that all of the functions will throw native errors upon failure.

 * The `doesEntryExist()`, `doesFileExist()`, `doesDirectoryExist()`, `isEntryFile()`, `isEntryDirectory()` and `isDirectoryEmpty()` functions work as their names suggest, returning a boolean value.